 TRANS-ISLAND LIMOUSINE SERVICES*

 Taxi stands are located at the Ground Transportation Centre outside the Arrivals Hall.
-Taxis are segregated into separate aisles according to type;
+Taxis are segregated into separate lanes according to type;

 Red – Urban

 Green – New Territories